 Also referred to as the environmental footprint, the ecological footprint refers to the environmental resources that a population or organization consumes.
 Ecological footprint measurement allows the needs of a specific population or economy to be estimated in terms of resource consumption and waste assimilation over a defined area.
 There are considerable differences in ecological footprint between countries and different social groups within countries.
 This is a reflection of global inequalities.
-The ecological footprint can be measured on specific aspects, like greenhouse gas emissions (carbon footprint) or water (water footprint).
+The ecological footprint) or water (water footprint).